-We now focus on the second-order perturbation correction governed by the five distinct scattering processes as written in Eq.~\eqref{eq.4}.
+In this section, we focus on the second-order perturbation correction governed by the five distinct scattering processes as written in Eq.~\eqref{eq.4}.
 The associated Feynman diagram is illustrated in Fig.~\ref{fig:Fig2}(b) for the third process.
-For other processes, the Green's function lines must be changed depending upon ``up" or ``down" magnons.
+For other processes, the Green's function lines must be changed depending upon ``up" or ``down" magnon types.
 Following Ref.~\cite{PhysRevX.8.011010}, we obtain the self-energy correction with the interaction defined in Eq.~\eqref{eq.4} in the diagonal basis as [note that we defined the integral $\int_{\vq \vp}$ as $\int_{\vq\vp} = \int_{\text{ {BZ}}} \tfrac{d \vq d \vp}{V_{\text{ {BZ}}}^2}$, where $V_{\text{ {BZ}}} = \tfrac{8\pi^2}{3\sqrt{3}}$ is the area of the honeycomb BZ as shown in Fig.~\ref{fig:Fig1}(b)]

 where $\cal{V}_{\vk;\vq,\vp}$ is the matrix element belonging to one of the five processes, $\delta$ is a small positive number, and $\varepsilon_\vk$ corresponds to either up or down magnon as dictated by each process in Eq.~\eqref{eq.4}.
-Finally, the temperature dependent factor $\mathcal{F}_{\vk;\vq,\vp}$ is obtained as~\cite{PhysRevX.8.011010}
+Finally, the temperature dependent factor $\mathcal{F}_{\vk;\vq,\vp}$ is obtained as [see Appendix.~\ref{sec:sec_app.II}]

-Now instead of performing the thermal magnon approximation as done in Ref.~\cite{PhysRevX.8.011010}, we retain the full expression for $\mathcal{F}_{\vk;\vq,\vp}$, and $\mathcal{V}_{\vk;\vq,\vp}$, and evaluate the contribution by performing four-dimensional momentum integration in the honeycomb BZ as in Fig.~\ref{fig:Fig1}(b).
+Now instead of performing the thermal magnon approximation as done in Ref.~\cite{PhysRevX.8.011010}, we retain the full expression for $\mathcal{F}_{\vk;\vq,\vp}$, and $\mathcal{V}_{\vk;\vq,\vp}$, and evaluate the contribution by performing four-dimensional momentum integration in the honeycomb BZ as shown in Fig.~\ref{fig:Fig1}(b).
 The integrations are performed numerically using Simpson's 1/3 rule~\cite{Atkinson1989}.
-In the following sections, we analyze each of the five processes individually.
-For the subsequent analysis, we utilize the on-shell condition \textit{i.e.}, replace $\omega \rightarrow \varepsilon_\vk$ for each of the corresponding five processes. \\
+In the subsequent five paragraphs, we discuss each of the five processes, respectively.
+To obtain the self-energy corrections, we utilize the on-shell condition \textit{i.e.}, replace $\omega \rightarrow \varepsilon_\vk$ for each of the corresponding five processes. \\

 \paragraph{\textbf{First process} \underline{$d + d \rightarrow d + d$}\textbf{:}} We begin by analyzing the most dominant magnon decay process, which involves only the down-band magnons.
 This channel constitutes the leading contribution due to thermal population factors.
-The matrix element for this process, derived from Eq.~\eqref{eq.4}, takes the form
+The matrix element for this process, derived in Eq.~\eqref{eq.4}, takes the form

 while the associated kinematic factor is given by